belovedpearl/mycar_frontend/README.md

 * Explore react share library to implement the share function and also implement share count.

 * Allow users add more than one image.

+* Add a 'forgotten password' feature to allow users to allow users change password via emails.

 * Allow users report post and users to limit unwanted posts and hold users accountable for using the application